scoop-group/TiSR/README.md

         residual_processing::Function     = (x, ind, ops) -> x, # -> processing of the residuals.
 NOT an inplace function.
 The inds refer for the indices of the current residuals, which may be used to slice some data in the function like "(x, inds, ops) -> x ./ data[end][inds]"
     ),
     grammar = grammar_params(;
         max_compl::Int64                           = 30,                              # -> max allowed complexity
         init_tree_depth::Int64                     = 5,                               # -> maximal initial tree depth. -> 3 ...
 6
         bank_of_terms::Vector{String}              = String[],                        # -> specify terms that can be added via the add term mutation, whose relativ probability is set via the p_add_from_bank_of_terms parameter illegal_dict::Dict                         = Dict(),                          # -> check for illegal nestings in existing nodes.
 For it, ops.illegal_dict needs to be specified like below.
 Variables can be specified using "VAR" and parameters with "PARAM".
 An example is shown below at (1). custom_check_legal_before_fit::Function    = (node, data, ops) -> true,       # -> specify a custom function, which checks the legality of nodes.
+Must return true or false custom_check_legal_after_fit::Function     = (node, pred, data, ops) -> true, # -> specify a custom function, which checks the legality of nodes.
 Must return true or false weighted_compl_dict::Dict{String, Float64} = Dict(                            # -> weights for weighted_compl calculation.
 For any that are not included, 3.0 is assumed.
 The weights for variables and parameters "VAR" and "PARAM" may be used.
 An example is shown below at (2).
             "PARAM" => 1.2, "VAR"  => 1.0,
             "+"     => 1.2, "-"    => 1.4,
             "*"     => 1.0, "/"    => 1.6,